Cisco Silicon One QoS White Paper

 Trust

 On Cisco Catalyst 9000 family switches, all incoming packets are trusted by default.
-The markings on the packets as they come in do not change unless a policy being applied for that packet changes the marking.
+The markings on the packets as they come in do not change (are trusted) unless a policy being applied for that packet changes the marking.

 Conditional trust

 Cisco Catalyst 9000 family switches support conditional trust, which enables you to trust certain types of devices.
 The trust device command at the port level facilitates this capability.
 Once the trust device command is applied to a port, the port will trust only the trusted device.
-Packets from any other devices will not be trusted, and Differentiated Services Code Point (DSCP), IP precedence, or Class of Service (CoS) will be remarked to 0.
+Packets from any other devices will not be trusted, and differentiated services code point (DSCP), IP precedence, or class of service (CoS) will be remarked to 0.

 For example, in the following configuration, only Cisco IP phones will be trusted.
 All other traffic will be remarked to 0.